-The gut community has not been demostrated to modulate CDI disease severity.
+The gut community has not been demonstrated to modulate CDI disease severity.
 Myriad studies have explored the relationship between the microbiome and CDI but none have ventured into the variation of disease severity due to the microbiome.
 Most CDI studies employ either an in vitro or in vivo model using a homogenous bacterial community.
 Collins et al used multiple human communities to colonize mice, however the communities were pooled prior to gavaging into germ-free mice (34), resulting in a single community.
 Studies examining difference in disease often use different C. difficile strains or ribotypes in mice with similar microbiota as a proxy for variation in disease, such as strain 630 for non-severe and ribotype 027 for severe (18).
-There has been studies demonstrating variation in severity, but through tapering antibiotic dosage (26) or by reducing the amount of cells or spores used for the challenge (22).
+There have also been studies demonstrating variation in severity through tapering antibiotic dosage (26) or by reducing the amount of cells or spores used for the challenge (22).
 Our group has recently been uncovering how variation in the microbiome affects CDI but have been limited to C. difficile colonization (26).

 With our recent observations that the initial community affects the ability of C. difficile to persist in an environment and the existing research describing the myriad ways the microbiome interacts with C. difficile, we hypothesized that the microbiome directly and indirectly modulates CDI disease severity.
-Our data demostrate gut bacterial relative abundances associate with variation in toxin production, histopathologic scoring of the cecum and severe disease.
-This anaylsis has revealed populations of Akkermansia, Anaerostipes, Coprobacillus, Enterocloster, Lactonifactor, and Monoglobus were more abundant in the microbiome of mice which little to no disease was detected.
+Our data demostrate gut bacterial relative abundances associate with variation in toxin production, histopathologic scoring of the cecum and mortality.
+This analysis revealed populations of Akkermansia, Anaerostipes, Coprobacillus, Enterocloster, Lactonifactor, and Monoglobus were more abundant in the microbiome of mice which little to no disease was detected.
 These genera providing a protective role are supported by previous studies.
 Coprobacillus, Lactonifactor, and Monoglobus have been shown to be involved in dietary fiber fermentation and associated with healthy communities (37).
 Anaerostipes and Coprobacillus produce short chain fatty acids which also have been associated with healthy communities (41).
-Furthermore, Coprobacillus, which is abundant in mice with low histopathologic scores but rare in all other mice, has been shwon to contain putative type I lantibiotic gene cluster and inhibit C. difficile colonization (44).
-Akkermansia and Enterocloster were also idenitified as more abundant in mice which had a low clinical disease but have contridictory supporting evidence in the current literature.
+Furthermore, Coprobacillus, which is abundant in mice with low histopathologic scores but rare in all other mice, has been shown to contain putative type I lantibiotic gene cluster and inhibit C. difficile colonization (44).
+Akkermansia and Enterocloster were also idenitified as more abundant in mice which had a low clinical disease but have contradictory supporting evidence in the current literature.
 In our data, Akkermansia is most abundant in the mice with least disease but there were some mice with severe disease which had increased populations of Akkermansia.
-This could be attributed to either a more protective mucus layer had developed in the mice with little disease and Akkermansia is inhibiting colonization (46) or Akkermansia could be crossfeeding C. difficile or exposing a niche via its mucus consumption (48).
+This could be attributed to either a more protective mucus layer Akkermansia inhibiting colonization (46) or Akkermansia could be crossfeeding C. difficile or exposing a niche via its mucus consumption (48).
 Similarly with Enterocloster, in our data this genus was more abundant and associated with low histopathologic scores.
 It has been associated with healthy populations and has been used to mono-colonize germ-free mice to reduce the ability of C. difficile to colonize (51).
 However, Enterocloster has mostly been indentified in infections that result in disease (53).
-These data demostrate a population of bacteria has the potential to be either protective or harmful.
+These data demonstrate a population of bacteria has the potential to be either protective or harmful.
 The disease outcome is not likely based on the abundance of a single population of bacteria rather the result of the interactions of many populations.